-Backup software for SharePoint Online meets different use cases than Litigation Hold or archive software.
+Backup software for SharePoint Online meets different use cases than Retention Policy, Litigation Hold or archive software.
 Backup software automatically makes a copy of SharePoint data and ensures it’s available so data can be rapidly returned to production in the event of data loss.
-Litigation Hold is a business process, and using it broadly or improperly for your Site Collections will add legal risk.
+Retention Policy and Litigation Hold are business processes, and using these features broadly or improperly for your Site Collections will add legal risk.
 Archive software provides long-term data retention for data that is no longer actively used.

 When planning to rapidly recover from data loss due to accident or malicious acts, SharePoint admins should choose the right tool for the job — third-party backup and recovery software.
 The advantages are:

 - Backup data is stored in a different, secure location.
 Although Microsoft’s own data storage is secure, it’s a best practice to distribute risk by distributing the physical location of data stored in a backup.
 Ideally, the solution will ensure that data is protected at rest with 256-bit AES object-level encryption and in transit is with Secure Socket Layer (SSL) encryption.

 - Recovery is fast and easy.
 Compared to Retention Policy and Litigation Hold data recovery, a third-party backup tool automates much of the restore process and makes restoring available to the end user.
 When business continuity is at stake, being able to recover lost data in minutes or hours is a much better option than needing days or weeks for recovery.